WalnutProgramming/making-a-pull-request/README.md

 ![](img/1.png)
 2. [Install GitHub Desktop.](https://desktop.github.com)
 ![](img/2.png)
 3. **Forking the repository:** Go to the repository you want to contribute to (for example, <https://github.com/walnutprogramming/Directions>).
-Click on "*Fork*" in the top right.
+Click on "*Fork*" in the top right. (**Forking** a repo makes a copy on GitHub so that you have your own repo on GitHub.)
 ![](img/3.png)
-4. **Cloning your forked repository:** In your fork, click on the green "*Clone or download*" button and click on "*Open in Desktop*".
+4. **Cloning your forked repository:** In your fork, click on the green "*Clone or download*" button and click on "*Open in Desktop*". (**Cloning** a repo makes a copy of your forked repo on your computer so that you can make changes on your computer and send them back to your fork.)
 ![](img/4.png)
 ![](img/4b.png)
 5. **Creating a new branch for your changes:** In GitHub Desktop, click on "*Branch*", then type in a name for your new **branch**.
 For example, if you're fixing a typo, you might name the branch "`typo-fix`".
+(A **branch** allows you to keep your changes separate. `master` is the name of the default branch that shows the current state of your project, but if you want to make a change, you should make a new branch so that it can be merged into `master`.)
 ![](img/5.png)
 6. **Making the changes:** Open a text editor and make the changes you want to make to the repository.
 (If you're not sure what you can do to help, you can look in the "*Issues*" tab on GitHub to see what problems need to be fixed.)
 7. **Committing your changes:** Now you can make a **commit** on the repository on your computer.
 In GitHub Desktop, you should see the files that you changed checked in the left sidebar.
 In the bottom of the left sidebar, type in a summary and description of the changes you made.